NanoDev555/RoboLog/Hardware/README.md

 #### Role in the Project

-The Arduino Nano 33 BLE collects data from its built-in IMU and connected external sensors (potentiometer and flex sensor), sending this data to the control software running on a computer, which then commands the Niryo One robot.
+The Arduino Nano 33 BLE collects data from its built-in IMU and connected external sensors (potentiometer), sending this data to the control software running on a computer, which then commands the Niryo One robot.

 #### Potentiometer